When I wrote the first version of this page back in 2004, the opening paragraph went like this:

 A more recent paper A Proposal for a Minimal Model of Free Reeds was authored by Laurent Millot and Clément Baumann, published in Acta Acustica united with Acustica Volume 93, Issue 1, in 2007.
 An abstract of this paper is available here.

-If you read French, then you may be interested in earlier work by Laurent Millot, including Étude des Instabilites dés Valves: Application à l’Harmonica Diatonique and Étude De l’Aérodynamique De l’Harmonica Diatonique, published in the Laboratoire d'Acoustique Musicale Report of Activities 1997-2000, available as a .pdf file here.
+If you read French, then you may be interested in an earlier work by Laurent Millot, including Étude des Instabilites dés Valves: Application à l'Harmonica Diatonique and Étude De l'Aérodynamique De l'Harmonica Diatonique, published in the Laboratoire d'Acoustique Musicale Report of Activities 1997-2000, available as a .pdf file here.

 If you read German, you may be interested in Schlagende Zungen: Physik der Mundharmonika, by Leopold Mathelitsch and Ivo Verovnik, published in Physik in Unserer Zeit 47(3), published in May 2016.
 You can read an abstract here.